 A DIY Guide to Seasonal Garage Door Repair

 You may be reluctant to add anything to your list of home maintenance tasks.
 However, seasonal preventative maintenance of your garage door could save you a lot of money.
-That’s why the team at Crowfoot & Cross Town Garage Door Services have decided to provide a list of the main tasks you can do yourself.
+That’s why the team at Crowfoot & Cross Town Garage Door Services has decided to provide a list of the main tasks you can do yourself.
 Here’s what you should do.

 1. Examine the door

 Inspect the way your garage door opens and closes.
 Be on the lookout for jerky movements and ensure both sides of the door look symmetrical.
 Listen for grinding or scraping noises.
 These could indicate a problem.

 Most garage doors open and close about a thousand times a year.
 Over time, the hardware will loosen due to the movement and vibration during operation.
 Examine the rollers, nuts and bolts and tighten them with a socket wrench at least twice a year.

 Unbalanced doors place excessive strain on openers and reduce their lifespan.
 Disconnect the opener by pulling the release handle, then manually open the garage door halfway.
 If the door doesn’t remain in place at the halfway mark, a professional will need to adjust the counterweight system.